-This is the most significant impediment
+This is the most significant impediment to the implementation of reforms.

-Mr. Naqvi, Dr. Husain, Mr. Shahid Hamid, Former Governor of Punjab, and Ms. Roshaneh Zaffar, Managing Director and Founder, Kashf Foundation to the implementation of reforms.
 There are several other compelling reasons.
 First is a design flaw: one of the instruments for achieving the stated purpose is how best to deliver basic public goods and services to the citizens in a cost-effective and efficient manner.
 The natural corollary from this is that the reforms should be geared at the local level as that is where the interaction between the citizen and the government functionary takes place.
 Whether it is security, law and order, education for the kids, healthcare for the family, drinking water and sewerage, sanitation and cleanliness of the streets and neighbourhoods, roads and pavements, public transport, streetlights, parks and amenities, mandis and market spaces, the pursuit of justice and adjudication of disputes - all these functions are performed at the local level, not in provincial capitals.
 Local governments have been disempowered and deprived of the necessary resources to perform their functions.
-A country of 240 million people with highly diverse and differentiated factor endowments and socioeconomic milieu cannot be run from the federal or provincial headquarters.
+A country of 240 million people with highly diverse and differentiated factor endowments and socio-economic milieu cannot be run from the federal or provincial headquarters.
 The true spirit of the 18th Amendment will be realised when the devolution to the local governments is completed.
 Studies from across countries and across Pakistan show that resource allocation is more efficient, responsiveness to citizens' needs is swift, and resource mobilisation efforts are successful when people see that tangible results are accruing to them and their communities.